ikigai-github/grabbit-smart-contracts/README.md

 When the contracts used in Apollo are updated, the state of the repo at that point should be merged to `main`.
 Until then all onchain changes should remain in `develop`.

 ## Decentralised and Concurrent Auctions
 The auction mechanism makes use of a Finite Set on-chain that records all the bidders enrolled within the auction.
 This means that every bidder has their own BidEscrow and therefore there is no contention when making bids.
+See [Grabbit Documentation](https://github.com/ikigai-github/grabbit-documentation) for more.

 ## Development:

 All on-chain scripts are written in Plutarch and can be found in ./onchain

-All off-chain contracts are written w/ Lucid-Evolution and can be found in [Apollo-Offchain](github.com/ikigai-technologies/apollo-offchain) (currently closed source)
+All off-chain contracts are written w/ Lucid-Evolution and can be found in [Apollo-Offchain](https://github.com/ikigai-github/apollo-offchain) (currently closed source)

 To devlop within the on-chain script environment enter a nix shell with the make command
 - `make shell`